This feature allows you to view your educational path, if you enrolled in previous years

 The thesis assignment sheet can be signed by the teaching teacher only starting from 4 missing exams.
 The teacher can sign the assignment sheet thesis only after the student has taken and passed the exam.

 If the teaching teacher should, during the work of the three -year thesis, be placed at rest, he may decide to continue following the assigned thesis and be present in the degree commission within the academic year in which he was allocated in retirement or to give up In this second case, the role of speaker will assume the teacher belong to the same scientific disciplinary sector who will give the subject instead of the retired colleague.
-If the subject is no longer disbursed, a teacher with the Sector Affine by the President of the Didactic Area in Public Administration Sciences will be assigned.
+If the subject is no longer disbursed, a teacher with the Sector Affine by the President of the Didactic Area in Administration Sciences will be assigned.

 The student will be able to ask for the thesis only to a teacher with whom he has carried out examination in his training course excluding the additional training activities and excluding exams belonging to the "training activities to choose from the student".